piotr-szuberski/contrail-windows-docs/doc/Known_issues/Known_issues.md

 - Check if compute node was deployed properly (Refer to 1-5 steps from [Troubleshooting](./Troubleshooting.md))
 - Recreate the container

-If it does not work, just reinstall vRouter extension or reinstall all Tungsten Fabric components.
+If it does not work, refer to workarounds for `Waiting for IP on interface Ethernet1 failed` bug.

 [Launchpad link related to the issue](https://bugs.launchpad.net/opencontrail/+bug/1794263)